-Lorelle Rau is a contemporary collage artist, who uses cut paper and appropriated imagery to investigate concepts ranging from nature and place to personal experiences.
+Lorelle Rau is a mixed media, collage artist, who uses cut paper and appropriated imagery to investigate concepts of nature, place, and the environment.

-She earned an MA in Arts Administration from the Savannah College of Art and Design in 2015 and received a BS in Art Management and BA in Studio Art from Appalachian State University.
-Lorelle was the recipient of the Alexa Rose Foundation Grant in 2019 and has work in a number of private and public collections throughout the United States.
-She currently works as a gallerist at Capitol Contemporary Gallery and an art consultant where she assists individuals and businesses procure artwork.
+Lorelle earned an MA in Arts Administration from the Savannah College of Art and Design in 2015 and received a BS in Art Management and BA in Studio Art from Appalachian State University.
+She was the recipient of the Alexa Rose Foundation Grant in 2019 and has work in a number of private and public collections throughout the United States.
+She is currently the Assistant Director of Capitol Contemporary Gallery and works independently as an art consultant where she helps individuals and businesses procure artwork.

-When she is not fully immersed in the visual arts, she enjoys hiking in the Boise Foothills and Idaho backcountry with her husband and dog, Tanner.
+When Lorelle is not fully immersed in the visual arts, she enjoys hiking in the Boise Foothills and Idaho backcountry with her husband and dog, Tanner.